|

 a delight.
 Lots of good antique shops and restaurants too.

-Rouen tourist office
+Rouen tourist office website

 Deauville and Trouville

-The coastline of Normandy leaves you spoilt for
+The coastline of Normandy leaves

-casino is an elegant building and has restaurants a night club and
+film festival.
+The casino is an elegant building and has restaurants

-a cinema.
-The town is full of designer boutiques, antiques and homewear
+a night club and a cinema.
+The town is full of designer boutiques,

-shops.
+antiques and homewear shops.
 It has an expensive feel.
-There are tubs and hanging baskets
+There are

-flowers everywhere.
-The Deauville tourist office website
+tubs and hanging baskets flowers everywhere.
+The Deauville tourist

 Trouville has an excellent market along the quay on wednesdays and